david-markel/Word-Ladder-Solver/README.md

 # Word-Ladder-Solver
 Python application that takes two words and finds the shortest path of a chain of real words connected by changing one letter at a time

 Enter in starting word, followed by target word.
 CAUTION: This program will run indefinitely if there is no solution, which is entirely possible.
 Make sure both words are of the same length.
+To run, simply compile and build this program.

 Example run: